(Very) Early Stage Idea Validation

 We have numerous ideas, and their quantity is increasing through the spread of the digital layer in society, maturing innovation processes in organizations, and the startup culture.
 We embrace agility and fast implementation, getting developers and designers on board to start developing something to show our stakeholders.
 However, this initial excitement can overshadow the importance of understanding our target audience.

 We can't blame ourselves entirely, as we have lost the ability to listen deeply.
 In organizations, we live in a culture of argumentation, proof of delivery, politics, and growth.
-Although we know that we should structure first before starting to implement, in reality, someone will always throw a monkey wrench in the works, complicating matters.
+Although we know that we should structure before starting to implement, someone will always throw a monkey wrench in the works, complicating matters.

 The good point is that it does not need hundreds or thousands of people to make a valid point.
-With 8-20 interviews, depending on the context, you can already validate your assumptions and have sufficient feedback to transform your idea into a sounder (adapted) concept.
+With 8-20 interviews, depending on the context, you can validate your assumptions and have good feedback to transform your idea into a sounder (adapted) concept.
 This feedback loop is essential for innovation.